euphonie/study-notes/Engineering Tools/Cloud/GCP/GCE.md

 - Can run linux or windows images, by Google, custom versions or imported from physical servers

 By choosing a machine type it assigns.
 Custom machine types can also be created
-- Number of Virtual CPUs
+- Number of Virtual CPUs (Max: 96)
-- Memory
+- Memory (Max in beta: 62
 - GPUs (available in many GCP zones)
 - Persistent Storage
 	- Standard.
 Default